wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-data-loss-prevention-microsoft-365/includes/6-explore-reports.md

 To view DLP reports in the Microsoft Purview compliance portal, you have to be assigned one of the following roles:

  -  **Security Reader**.
 This role can be assigned in the Exchange admin center.
-By default, this role is assigned to the Organization Management and Security Reader role groups in the Exchange admin center.<br>
+By default, this role is assigned to the Organization Management and Security Reader role groups in the Exchange admin center.
  -  **View-Only DLP Compliance Management**.
 This role can be assigned in the Microsoft Purview compliance portal.
-By default, this role is assigned to the Compliance Administrator, Organization Management, Security Administrator, and Security Reader role groups in the Microsoft Purview compliance portal.<br>
+By default, this role is assigned to the Compliance Administrator, Organization Management, Security Administrator, and Security Reader role groups in the Microsoft Purview compliance portal.
  -  **View-Only Recipients**.
 This role can be assigned in the Exchange admin center.
-By default, this role is assigned to the Compliance Management, Organization Management, and View-Only Organization Management role groups in the Exchange admin center.<br>
+By default, this role is assigned to the Compliance Management, Organization Management, and View-Only Organization Management role groups in the Exchange admin center.